Cryptveil/100-days-of-python/Days 41-50/README.md

 # This is the Web Development Section

-Days 41 to 44 will be super easy, just an introduction to HTML and to CSS, both of which I'm pretty familiar with.
+Days 41 to 44 are super easy, just an introduction to HTML and to CSS, both of which I'm pretty familiar with and for that reason I will complete all of them in one day.